th2-net/th2-codec/README.md

 # Running

+The codec requires an implementation of the external codec API.
-Codec requires a JAR file with external codec API implementation and its dependencies to be place to the `home/codec_implementation` folder.
+The JAR file with that implementation and all its dependencies need to be placed to the folder `home/codec_implementation`, in order to start the codec.

-It loads all JAR files from that directory and looks for all implementations of [com.exactpro.sf.externalapi.codec.IExternalCodecFactory](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodecFactory.kt) interface.
+The codec loads all JAR files from that directory and looks for all implementations of [com.exactpro.sf.externalapi.codec.IExternalCodecFactory](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodecFactory.kt) interface.
-After that, it loads the factory defined in the configuration and creates the codec using that factory.
+After that, it loads the factory defined in the configuration and it creates the codec using that factory.

 # Creating your own codec

 You can create a codec for your protocol by implementing the following interface - [com.exactpro.sf.externalapi.codec.IExternalCodec](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodec.kt).
-Also, you will need to implement the [com.exactpro.sf.externalapi.codec.IExternalCodecFactory](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodecFactory.kt) interface.
+Also, you need to implement the interface [com.exactpro.sf.externalapi.codec.IExternalCodecFactory](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/kotlin/com/exactpro/sf/externalapi/codec/IExternalCodecFactory.kt).

 The core part of the "Codec" component uses [ServiceLoader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html) to load all the factory interface implementations.
-To provide the ServiceLoader with the knowledge about your factory implementation the JAR file should contain a provider-configuration file named:
+In order to provide the ServiceLoader with the knowledge about your factory implementation, the JAR file should contain a provider-configuration file named:

 **META-INF/services/com.exactpro.sf.externalapi.codec.IExternalCodecFactory**

 with the content equals to the fully-qualified class name of your factory implementation.

-_If you have several implementations of that interface their fully-qualified names should be written in that file each one on the new line._
+_If you have several implementations of that interface, their fully-qualified names should be written in that file each one on the new line._

 # Configuration